We love data, and we love checklists. So we decided to put one together for other business users in the software industry to share what we've learned.

 #2 Building the dream team for each data project

-The People you need around the table: Sponsors, Business Owners, Data Owner, and a Project Manager.
+The People you need around the table:

-- The sponsor ensures that the project will be pushed forward before, during, and after the project delivery.
+- The sponsor that the project will be pushed forward before, during, and after the project delivery.
 You need people who actively believe in the project to motivate the troops and promote the work efficiently within the company.
 We call these people champions.

-- The Data Owner (DO) feeds the project with realistic materials.
+- The data owner (DO) feeds the project with realistic materials.
 “DO” knows where the information is, how to extract it, or how to manipulate it to produce valuable insights.
 He is responsible for on-time data delivery, is the guardian of a pragmatic approach, the key to ensuring successful project delivery.

 #3 Golden rules to make a data project successful [step by step]